PayFabric/Portal/PayFabric/Sections/GiftCard.md

 # Gift Card
 PayFabric supports EVO Gift for USD currency, you can manage your gift card and process transaction with gift card in PayFabric.
-Gift card transactions won't be settled.
+There is not settlement for Gift card transactions.

 ## Transaction Types for Gift Card
 PayFabric supports to do below transaction types with Gift card, refer the [Transaction Type](https://github.com/PayFabric/APIs/blob/R19/PayFabric/Sections/Transaction%20Types.md) for the definition.